 A video is here.

 Spektaklet i Studiestræde

 2014 was a productive year for our collaboration with Peter.
 In the same year he took kids on a treasure hunt, he conceived and performed “Spektaklet i Studiestræde” together with musician Nils Grøndahl and actor Zlatko Buric for a grown up audience at Hitparaden 2.
 It was a true spectacle, with a cello falling from the rafters with a bang, things being blown up, music samples played and stories told, all while Peter went around with a small theatrical spotlight on a stand, shedding light on the best parts to make sure we won’t miss them.
 Still fun to watch on video.

 About the Artist

-Peter makes painting, sculpture and performance etc. He has worked with Per Flink Basse, Peter Peter, Steen Madsen, Denise Ziegler, Mikke Maasalo and many others.
+Peter makes painting, sculpture, performance etc. He has worked with Per Flink Basse, Peter Peter, Steen Madsen, Denise Ziegler, Mikke Maasalo and many others.
 His works have been presented in museums, theaters, galleries, clubs, music festivals, abandoned factory buildings, urban spaces and far out in the woods.

 Peter’s website with a meticulous list of his works is here.